Non-homogeneous locally free actions of the affine group: Introduction

+We will not prove the smoothness of the family $(\rho_a)_{\alpha \in \Delta_\Gamma}$ in this paper.
+It need more efforts, and will be shown in a forthcoming paper.

+The organization of the paper is the following: In Section \ref{sec:non-homogeneous}, we associate a $\GA$-action $\ch{\rho}_\omega$ with any given closed one-form $\omega$ on $\Gamma \bsl \wSL(2,\RR)$ satisfying a mild condition.
+The action is not homogeneous if the cohomology class of $\omega$ is non-zero.
+As a corollary, we obtain the existence of non-homogeneous actions when $\Gamma \bsl \wSL(2,\RR)$ is not a rational homology sphere.
+In Section \ref{sec:classification}, we define a natural parametrization $\bar{a}_\Gamma$ of actions and determine its image $\Delta_\Gamma$.
+In fact, we show that any action in $\AGamma$ is $C^\infty$-conjugate to an action in the family $(\ch{\rho}_\omega)$ constructed in Section \ref{sec:non-homogeneous}.
+In Appendix, we give a proof of Theorem \ref{thm:Ghys 4} and discuss the regularity of the unstable foliation of the Anosov flow associated with a non-homogeneous action.

-\paragraph{Acknowledgements} The author wrote the first version of this paper when he stayed at Unit\'e de Math\'ematiques Pures et Appliqu\'ees, \'Ecole Normale Sup\'erieure de Lyon.
-He would like to thank the members of UMPA, especially Professor \'Etienne Ghys for their warm hospitality.
-The author is also grateful to Professor Shigenori Matsumoto for many suggestions to improve the paper.
+\paragraph{Acknowledgements} The author wrote the first version of this article when he stayed at Unit\'e de Math\'ematiques Pures et Appliqu\'ees, \'Ecole Normale Sup\'erieure de Lyon.
+He would like to thank the members of UMPA, especially Professor \'Etienne Ghys, for their warm hospitality.
+The author is also grateful to Professor Shigenori Matsumoto and an anonymous referee for many suggestions to improve the paper.
+At last, I would like to thank my wife, Junko for encouragements.